 Earth, February 21, 2355

-“Disengage the foot locks,” she ordered.
+“Disengage the foot locks,” Kristen ordered.

 “I know, damn it!
-Do it now.”
+Do it now!”

 A stern voice came from below.
 “We know you’re up there.
-Come down, now, and we might let you live.”
+Come down now, and we might let you live.”

 * * * * *

+It took a second for his meaning to register.
 A painful smirk quivered on her lip.
 “Long gone.”